 I had this delicious piece of cake at Peets when I met my friend Roli for coffee one morning called Hummingbird Cake.
 It was moist and light, chock full of nuts, with a soft cream cheese frosting, that was just perfect 😋.
 I assumed it was called hummingbird cake because of all the nuts in the cake, because it reminded me of a birdseed mixture – you know what I mean?
 But as it turns out when I was looking for a recipe for hummingbird cake what I found out is that the reason it is called a hummingbird cake is because it tastes so good that it makes people hum – go figure 🤔.

-What got me motivated to make a hummingbird cake is the opportunity to decorate the cake with my spring blooming nasturtiums.
+What got me motivated to make a hummingbird cake this spring is the opportunity to decorate the cake with spring blooming nasturtiums.
 These nasturtium blooms were looking so glorious in my springtime garden that I wanted to show them off in a beautiful dessert.
-The hummingbird cake with cream cheese frosting made the perfect backdrop for these lovely nasturtium blossoms.
+A hummingbird cake with cream cheese frosting made for the perfect backdrop for these lovely blossoms.

 adapted from Allrecipes.com Hummingbird Cake